-REGISTRATION: If you already have a USABMX license, present it to the person at the first registration window.
-Payment is made at the second window.
+REGISTRATION: NEW RIDERS If you already have a USABMX license, present it to the person at the first registration window.
 You must register for the days race before 11:30 a.m.
 Any later than that and we cannot guarantee your entry for the 12:00 p.m. race.
 You may call in your registration (860-626-1BMX) starting at 10:00 a.m. on race days.
 (Do not leave entry information on the answering machine).

 Bicycle - 20" or Cruiser (24" or 26") 12", 16" & 18" bicycles are acceptable for competition.

-Multi-spped MTB style bicycles are acceptable for competition in the Cruiser class.
+Multi-speed MTB style bicycles are acceptable for competition in the Cruiser class only.

-All bicycles must have an operating braking system-hand and/or coaster (foot) brake.
+All bicycles must have an operating braking system-hand breaks.

 Handlebars not to exceed 30" inches including grips.